MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/tutorials/00-introduction.md

 - [Discover PowerShell using core cmdlets](./01-discover-powershell.md)

-   In this first installment, you'll learn what PowerShell is and how by only using some core commands will be able to discover, what commands are already available at install but also how to deepen your knowledge of these commands, for more effective use.
+   In this first installment, you'll learn what PowerShell is and we show you three commands used to discover the other commands are already available,  get full help, and inspect output, allowing for more effective use.